mateo-hbs/Hangman-Web/README.md

 # hangman-web

-## So, please copy and paste this link in an internet navigator  to go in our web site
+## Hello there, Welcome on my Hangman web project.

+If you want to see the website, clone this repo on your computer and launch the server with the command "go run main.go" Then, copy this link and paste it in a web navigator and the game is your's

 v v v v v